PrivacyStreams/PrivacyStreams.github.io/index.md

 </pre>

 The above code constructs a UQI instance, accesses a test data stream and prints 10 items.
-If your PrivacyStreams installation was successful, you will see something like follows in ADB logcat:
+If your installation was successful, there will be some lines outputted in ADB logcat:

 <pre>
 D/PrivacyStreams: {y=1, z=5.245425734292725, x=1, id=0, time_created=1489529999937}